 Buffer’s first minimum viable product was a simple landing page.
-It explained what Buffer was and how it would work, encouraged people to sign up and offered plans and a pricing button for people to click on if they were interested.
+It explained what Buffer was and how it would work, encouraged people to sign up, and offered plans and a pricing button for people to click on if they were interested.
 When they did, however, they were shown a short message explaining they weren’t quite ready yet and that people should sign up for updates.

 Next, they tested the hypothesis that people would want to pay for this by adding the prices table in between the landing page and the signup form.
 When someone clicked on the pricing plans button, they were shown the plans to see whether they would be interested in paying for something like Buffer.
 This showed Joel how many of the visitors to the site could potentially become paying customers.
-This zero-risk MVP helped Buffer identify the market and shape their product features for upcoming development.
+This zero-risk MVP helped Buffer identify the market and shape its product features for upcoming development.

 Concierge MVP – Airbnb Story

-Instead of providing a product, you start with a manual service.
+Instead of providing a product, you start with manual service.
 The service should consist of exactly the same steps people would go through with your product.